Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling

 There are several questions that remain to be investigated.
-First, the inference of MN-PCA-w2 is inefficient for large data.
-The objective function involving the square root of the precision matrix makes it challenging to solve.
-As MN-PCA-w2 shows promising results on synthetic data, it is worth studying how to develop a more efficient and robust algorithm.
+First, the estimation of the precision matrices is computationally expensive, which makes the proposed algorithms inefficient for large data.
+It is worth studying how to develop a more efficient and robust algorithm for big data.
 Second, our proposed methods are not guaranteed to provide a better low-rank representation for clustering and classification.
 As we demonstrate in the real-world experiments, the estimated precision matrices are also informative.
 If the inferred structure of the noise captures the information related to clustering and classification, the performance of the low-rank representation possibly decreases.
 One crucial problem is that what is the noise, and what is the signal?
 Conventional methods such as PCA assume the noise is white noise, which is seldom satisfied.
 In this paper, we model the graphical noise by matrix normal distribution.
 Although it is difficult to determine what information is captured in the estimated noise without external knowledge, our methods provide an approach for data exploration for users to obtain the low-rank representation and discover the underlying structure of the noise simultaneously.

+MN-PCA can be extended from two aspects.
+First, it can be extended to matrix variate data, where one has multiple matrix variate observations.
+Second, it is worth to generalize MN-PCA for tensor data by the tensor normal distribution, enabling us to explore the correlation of the noise in the high-order data.

 \ifCLASSOPTIONcaptionsoff

 \fi